deanadam/java-design-pattern/README.md

-java design pattern
+java design pattern,
-please use jdk8 + verion
+please use jdk8 + version,

+has any quesion please contact me

+qq：3344877855

 thanks